JakeLearman/OptimisingSolutionsToTheEngimaMachine/README.md

 ```
 In order to retrieve the plaintext, you can define a new Enigma machine with the above settings.

+More information can be found in the [FullDissertation.pdf](FullDissertation.pdf) for this project.
 ## Authors

 * **Jake Learman** - (https://github.com/jakelearman)